Chicago Public Schools Selective Enrollment Tier System

 Where does Chicago Public Schools get the data?

-CPS has a Tier update each year.
-Since 2017 these data are available via their Schools Locator tool.
+CPS Tier Map, or sometimes called the CPS Tier locator updates each year.
+Since 2017 these data are available via their CPS Tier Map link (Schools Locator tool).
 This dataset was published in PDF formats in 2017 which combines each city census tract with their respective tiers.

 All of the Selective Enrollment Chicago Public Schools school have separate cutoff scores, based on the tier (or area) which the student currently resides as their primary residence.
+Therefore, parents are very concerned with finding out "what CPS Tier I am in."
 The required cutoff scores can be significantly lower between a tier 1 and tier 4 socioeconomic area, so based on how competitive the admissions process is, the tier system could provide your child with the chance at a much better education.

 Exclusive List of Tier 1 Properties